John Bowle (writer): Don Quixote edition

 In a form of advertising of the day, Bowle published in 1777 a lengthy letter to his friend, the medievalist Thomas Percy, concerning a planned new edition of the Miguel de Cervantes novel Don Quixote, to be illustrated by annotations and extracts from the historians, poets, and romances of Spain and Italy, and other writers, ancient and modern, with a glossary and indexes.
 He gave also an outline of the life of Cervantes in the Gentleman's Magazine, 1781, and circulated proposals to print the work by subscription.
 In fact the Don Quixote project had originated with Percy, and the letter tacitly assigned it to Bowle.

 Bowle was the first to consider Cervantes in the novel Don Quixote as a classic author, comparable with ancient Greek and Latin writers.
 He gave the work a critical apparatus.
 Ahead of his time, he found his efforts largely unappreciated.
 Today, Bowle's edition is considered the first scholarly edition of the work, and it was reproduced in facsimile in 2006.

 The edition appeared in 1781, in six volumes, the first four containing the text, the fifth the notes, and the sixth the indexes.
 (These six volumes as found in libraries today are bound into 2, 3, 4, or 6 volumes.)
 The whole work is written in Spanish, a language which Bowle did not master.
 Its reception was unfavourable, except in Spain, where it was praised by :es:Juan Antonio Pellicer, among others.

 In 1784 Bowle complained in The Gentleman's Magazine, in four pseudonymously-signed letters, and in 1785 he published Remarks on the Extraordinary Conduct of the Knight of the Ten Stars and his Italian Squire, to the editor of Don Quixote.
 In a letter to J. S., D.D.
 Here the "Knight" was Captain John Crookshanks or Cruickshank R.N., and the "Squire" intended Joseph Baretti.
 Baretti retorted in a scathing, bitter book, entitled Tolondron, Speeches to John Bowle about his Edition of Don Quixote, 1786.
 The criticisms were reprisals for perceived slights: Bowle had made derogatory comments about Baretti in his letter to Percy, and Crookshanks, having helped Bowle, was annoyed not to receive acknowledgement in the work.
 "J. S., D.D" has been tentatively identified as Joseph Simpson.
 One of Baretti's points was that John Talbot Dillon, a Spanish-speaker also associated with the Don Quixote project, needed recognition, while Bowle treated the language solely as written.

 Volume 23, No. 2 of the journal Cervantes, published by the Cervantes Society of America (Fall, 2003) is dedicated to John Bowle.
 On its cover is the only known portrait of Bowle.

+In 2006 Juan de la Cuesta Hispanic Monographs republished Bowle's edition for the first time since 1781, accompanied by a Preface of :es:Eduardo Urbina and an Introduction by :es:Daniel Eisenberg.